Lepton flavor violations in SUSY models for muon $g-2$ with right-handed neutrinos: Lepton flavor violations and muon

 We have shown that, in order to avoid the vacuum stability constraint in Eq.~\eqref{eq:vac}, $|m_{H_u}^2(M_{\rm GUT})|$ needs to be large.
 This feature is somewhat model independent.
-Then, off-diagonal elements of the slepton mass matrix are induced through the neutrino Yukawa interactions in Eq.\,\eqref{eq:ynu}, which are estimated as~\cite{Hisano:1995nq}
+Then, off-diagonal elements of the slepton mass matrix are induced through the neutrino Yukawa interactions in Eq.\,\eqref{eq:ynu}, which are estimated as~\cite{Hisano:1995nq} (see also appendix \ref{sec:app_a})